 In a small bowl mash together the ginger, water, and garlic to create a thick paste.

 Place cardamom pods, peppercorns, cloves and cinnamon stick in a piece of cheesecloth and tie tightly with twine.

-- Heat oil in a large pot, add in the lamb cubes turning over to brown on all sides.
-Add the shallots, and cook until they are translucent.
+Heat oil in a large pot, add in the lamb cubes turning over to brown on all sides.
+Add the shallots and ginger paste then cook until the shallots are translucent.
 Sprinkle with salt and the spice mixture.

 Mix the tomato paste into the water until well blended.
 Add to the meat and bring to a boil.
 Add the aromatic bouquet, and the bay leaves.